simeononsecurity/simeononsecurity.ch/content/articles/flock-cameras-public-safety-or-surveillance-2026/index.en.md

 The path forward is not to destroy the cameras.
 It is to require warrants for individual searches, mandate short data retention windows, prohibit open-ended data sharing without case-specific justification, and create enforceable audit and oversight mechanisms.

 That is a boring, procedural answer.
 It does not generate outrage on either side.
 But it is the only answer that takes both public safety and constitutional liberty seriously.

+If you want to know when you are near one of these cameras rather than waiting on policy reform, dedicated detection hardware exists today.

+{{< stscollective-ad "flockyou" >}}

 ______